mrrbrilliant/rithy.org/content/posts/what-is-it.md

 I have received so much positive support from them, that now has become my time to give back.

-This is my personal website, a reflection of my being, my experiences, principles, philosophy, work and play.
+I will write about my thought & reflection of my being, my experiences, principles, philosophy, work and play.
+Hope this will help some people who can make use of it.

+I hope to one day contribute bigger things, than just writing.
+Will first let's it flow, then let hope it will glow.
+Or let's it be!